thoth-station/kebechet/kebechet/managers/thoth_advise/README.rst

 ======================================================

 To use Kebechet with `pipenv <https://docs.pipenv.org>`_ you have to commit ``Pipfile`` and files into the root of your Git respository structure.
 Kebechet will automatically monitor these files and issue updates to ``Pipfile.lock`` whenver there is a change to either your `Pipfile` or updates to the knowledge base.

-..
-To use Kebechet with the old fashion ``requirements.in`` and ``requirements.txt`` files, commit ``requirements.in`` file into the root of your Git repository structure.
-Kebechet will automatically pin down packages for you and create an initial pull request with ``requirements.txt``.
-File ``requirements.in`` should state your direct dependencies and version specification you expect for dependency solver to be used during dependency resolution (you can also add restrictions for your indirect dependencies there to avoid updates of transitive dependencies introducing bugs).
-File ``requirements.txt`` is automatically managed by Kebechet and it will produce fully pinned down application stack for your application.

 Options
 =======